 Related: How to lose 20 pounds really fast

 The energy boost you get from a pre-workout drink is coming from the synergy of specific supplements to influence your energy.
-Here’s what you want to see in a good pre-workout mix.
+If you’re going to start using a pre-workout drink here’s the supplements you want listed on the label.

 Branch Chained Amino Acids will help slow or prevent muscle loss during a workout.
 You want to be breaking down body fat, and not lean muscle mass during your workout.